You are here

 General rules for room use:

-- These rooms should not be scheduled for classes or teaching assistant office hours.
+- Do not use these rooms for classes or teaching assistant office hours.

-- Always leave the room in better shape than you found it, or at least in as good a shape.
+- Always leave the room in better shape than you found it.
 Some of these rooms do not have janitorial service except by request.
 Users are responsible for cleaning them up, and not leaving that for the next person/group using the room to do.